vic-ma/howtodismantle.github.io/_posts/2025-10-18-Hub-Flows-V-Condense,-Archive-Optimize-Use-Hub-Flows-to-Pre-Aggregate-and-Archive-High-Volume-Transaction-Data.md

 Finally, we create the Flow itself.
 Here's what it looks like:
 ![image](/assets/2025-10-18/028.png)

-The trigger is a schedule that runs the Flow everyday at 11 PM.
+The trigger is a schedule that runs the Flow every day at 11 PM.

 Here are the steps in the Flow:
 1. Reload the `TemperatureForAggregation` data source to update it with the latest temperature data.